sanujar/examcanvas/Readme.md

 #Exam Canvas Demo

-This repository contains a demo of the online whiteboard used by PearsonVUE.
+This repository contains a demo of the online whiteboard used by Pearson OnVUE.